sei-protocol/sei-chain/sei-ibc-go/docs/migrations/ibc-migration-043.md

 The `OnRecvPacket` callback has been modified to only return the acknowledgement.
 The acknowledgement returned must implement the `Acknowledgement` interface.
 The acknowledgement should indicate if it represents a successful processing of a packet by returning true on `Success()` and false in all other cases.
 A return value of false on `Success()` will result in all state changes which occurred in the callback being discarded.
 More information can be found in the [documentation](https://github.com/cosmos/ibc-go/blob/main/docs/custom.md#receiving-packets).

+The `OnRecvPacket`, `OnAcknowledgementPacket`, and `OnTimeoutPacket` callbacks are now passed the `sdk.AccAddress` of the relayer who relayed the IBC packet.
+Applications may use or ignore this information.

 ## IBC Event changes

 The `packet_data` attribute has been deprecated in favor of `packet_data_hex`, in order to provide standardized encoding/decoding of packet data in events.
 While the `packet_data` event still exists, all relayers and IBC Event consumers are strongly encouraged to switch over to using `packet_data_hex` as soon as possible.